CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/CON.6 Delete and destroy.md

 #### CON.6.A1 Regulation of the procedure for the deletion and destruction of information [Head of IT, Head of Organization]

 The institution MUST regulate the deletion and destruction of information.
 Depending on the organizational unit, it is necessary to regulate which information and resources may be deleted and disposed of under which conditions.
-Likewise, it must be determined in which spatial areas disposal and destruction facilities should be set up.In addition, it is necessary to determine in the planning phase who is responsible for the deletion and destruction of information and resources and which interfaces exist between the organizational units.
+Likewise, it must be determined in which spatial areas disposal and destruction facilities should be set up.
+In addition, it is necessary to determine in the planning phase who is responsible for the deletion and destruction of information and resources and which interfaces exist between the organizational units.
 Likewise, the flow of information must be regulated internally and between the institution's officers and possible outsourcing service providers.

 #### CON.6.A2 Proper disposal of equipment and information worthy of protection [Staff, Head of IT, Head of Building Services]